-- 3.1 The principle of sustainable development was first defined in 1987 in 'Our Common Future' also known as the Brundtland Report.
+3.1 The principle of sustainable development was first defined in 1987 in 'Our Common Future' also known as the Brundtland Report.
 This Report formed the basis of the 1992 Earth Summit in Rio.
-Rio+20 took place in June 2012, and the commitment to sustainable development was renewed in order to ensure the promotion of economically, socially and environmentally sustainable future for the planet and for present and future generations. - 3.2 The current United Kingdom Sustainable Development Strategy (Securing the Future), sets out five guiding principles of sustainable development: - living within the planet's environmental limits; - ensuring a strong, healthy and just society; - achieving a sustainable economy; - promoting good governance; - using sound science responsibly. - 3.3 The NPPF draws out the three dimensions to sustainable development: - an economic role contributing to building a strong, responsive and competitive economy; and - a social role supporting strong, vibrant and healthy communities; and
+Rio+20 took place in June 2012, and the commitment to sustainable development was renewed in order to ensure the promotion of economically, socially and environmentally sustainable future for the planet and for present and future generations.

+3.2 The current United Kingdom Sustainable Development Strategy (Securing the Future), sets out five guiding principles of sustainable development:

+- living within the planet's environmental limits;

+- ensuring a strong, healthy and just society;

+- achieving a sustainable economy;

+- promoting good governance;

+- using sound science responsibly.

+3.3 The NPPF draws out the three dimensions to sustainable development:

-- an environmental role contributing to protecting and enhancing our natural, built and historic environment. - 3.4 These roles are interdependent, and to achieve sustainable development, economic, environmental and social gains will be achieved through all aspects of planning.
-The Local Plan therefore guides new development to sustainable locations, and seeks to ensure that all new development results in an enhanced quality to the built, natural and historic environment, as well as to overall quality of life for everyone. - 3.5 The purpose of planning is therefore to help achieve sustainable development.
+- an economic role contributing to building a strong, responsive and competitive economy; and - a social role supporting strong, vibrant and healthy communities; and - an environmental role contributing to protecting and enhancing our natural, built and historic environment.

+3.4 These roles are interdependent, and to achieve sustainable development, economic, environmental and social gains will be achieved through all aspects of planning.
+The Local Plan therefore guides new development to sustainable locations, and seeks to ensure that all new development results in an enhanced quality to the built, natural and historic environment, as well as to overall quality of life for everyone.
+As part of the commitment towards delivering sustainable development Carlisle is part of the Food City network that seeks to promote sustainable food production to consider health and well being, environmental sustainability, local economic prosperity and strengthening communities.

+3.5 The purpose of planning is therefore to help achieve sustainable development.
 The presumption in favour of sustainable development will be implemented through the development management process.
 However, policies protecting AONB, Sites of Special Scientific Interest, and the intrinsic value and beauty of the countryside etc can not be over ridden by the presumption.